restfulci/restfulci/README.md

 * Job command/script.
 * (Dockerized) environment the script can be run onto.
 	* Unlike in CircleCI it needs special format Dockerfiles (chose one of the official ones and extends on your need through `.circleci/config.yml` `run` command, or create a specific one with strong CircleCI constrain), it should be able to re-use the Dockerfile used for the production or dev environment of the related project.
+* Timeout
+  * There should probably also a global (umbrella) one shared by all jobs.
 * What kind of results it should save, and where are they inside of the container after finishing the job.
 * Resource quota(?)
 	* If the existing jobs on a slave machine has taking out all the resource quota, new jobs will be blocked to send to that machine.
 Not sure if that is needed, as we can also use slave CPU percentage to block sending new jobs.